NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/index.md

 Access to a shared or dedicated cloud-based evaluation environment can be provided by Neo4j free of charge.
 More information on various options will be shared later.

 It is also possible to run the full system on a local desktop environment or on an individual cloud subscription on any of the main cloud providers.
-Instructions on how this can be done is made within the readme files in the Git repositories.
+Instructions on how this can be done is made within the repository.

 The different components can also be used independently due to the modular implementation and API usages.